 “Why is there a monthly charge for the Triodos Personal Current Account?”
-It’s a question we’re often asked, and the answer is down to our founding principles of ethical behaviour and sustainability.
+It’s a question we’re often asked since we launched the account in 2017, and the answer is down to our founding principles of ethical behaviour and sustainability.

 We think banks that offer ‘free’ accounts cover the cost of running them with high penalty charges and hidden fees.
 Typically, these come from customers going – however briefly – into unauthorised overdraft.
 So it’s often the most financially vulnerable customers that pay the price for ‘free banking’.
 Which in our minds, is an unjust and questionable practice.

-- The 2018 Financial Conduct Authority (FCA) High Cost Credit review showed Banks made £2.3 billion a year from overdraft fees in 2016.
+- The 2018 FCA's High Cost Credit review showed Banks made £2.4 billion a year from overdraft fees in 2017.

 - Debt charity Stepchange reports financially vulnerable people are paying up to £225 a year in bank charges.
 And more than 2 million people in the UK are permanently overdrawn, with many trapped in a ‘vicious cycle’ of borrowing.